ednieuw/HTML-BLEserial/README.md

 When a BLE device uses the TI CC2541 (HM-10, HM-16, JDY modules) or a Nordic nRF52 chipset (all ESP32s), [an app on a phone](https://ednieuw.home.xs4all.nl/BLESerial/IOSappMain.html) can be installed and used. <br>
 Since 2026, browsers like Chrome and Edge can simulate a serial terminal via BLE directly, without installing any app.

+In the iPhone and iPad this HTML serial terminal does not work.<br> In MacOS Tahoe and Windows 11 it does work.

 <img width="900" alt="image" src="https://github.com/user-attachments/assets/76d0f0b0-9bed-4342-84b6-54fc1d50e94d" />

 [Open the Serial monitor from my web site](https://ednieuw.home.xs4all.nl/BLESerial/BLE_UART_Terminal.html)